vaadin-learning-center/learning-content/tutorials/getting-started-with-flow/teaser.md

-Learn how to create your first Java web application with Vaadin.
+30 minute tutorial: Learn how to create a CRUD application using the Vaadin Java API.